uptimistic/SightenFollowUpInterviewMay2021/README.md

 projects = quote.install_cost.all()

 ```
 #### 3-5.
-Retrieve all Projects that have a Quote with an install_cost greater than 15,000- Django
+Retrieve all Projects that have a Quote with an install_cost greater than 15,000- SQL
 ```sql
  ELECT *
 FROM Project